-In an attempt to increase the number of visiting tourists, the Iranian government has recently stopped stamping incoming tourists passports and only issues electronic visas.
+In an attempt to increase the number of visiting tourists, the Iranian government has recently Iran passport stamp and only issues electronic visas.
 Having an unmarked passport means travelers should not encounter any future travel problems related to their Iran visit.

 Due to ongoing regional tensions, travelers should keep themselves informed on current travel warnings (for example near the Afghanistan border) when planning their Iran holiday.

 See this article for more information on safety in Iran.

 Do you want to travel to Iran cheap and easy?
 You can choose among reasonably priced ready-made trip packages or customize your own trip with our local travel experts, then book the whole package together and save hundreds.
 Check UnTours.

 There are countless reasons why you should be planning your trip to Iran!
 My top three reasons are: